mskian/gotify-push/README.md

 ## Usage

 - you can Find the Plugin Option page on Chrome toolbar Right side of the Address bar
 - Click Gotify Setup Button and Enter your Gotify APP API URL and Save it
+- Need help in Setting up API?
+(Follow here: https://gist.github.com/the-mcnaveen/2788985648490e7b3af24647247ed4e7#gistcomment-2996497)
 - That's all Successfully Setup Gotify Push Extension on Chrome Brower

 ## Features